vasilescur/Compsci-201-Setup-Guide/README.md

 ## Installing the IDE

-**Eclipse is trash.
-Don't use Eclipse.** It's old and ugly and crashes a lot.

-We're gonna use a much newer, better editor called Visual Studio Code. **IMPORTANT!
+Eclipse is old and ugly and crashes a lot, so instead, we're gonna use a much newer, better editor called Visual Studio Code. **IMPORTANT!
 Visual Studio Code and Visual Studio are two very different things.**

 Install the correct version for your computer from [here](https://code.visualstudio.com/download).